Jász-Nagykun-Szolnok County 3rd constituency

 The 3rd constituency of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok megyei 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Jász-Nagykun-Szolnok 03.
 OEVK.

-Since 2018, it has been represented by Sándor Kovács of the Fidesz–KDNP party alliance.
+Since 2018, it has been represented by Sándor F. Kovács of the Fidesz–KDNP party alliance.

 Geography

 The 3rd constituency is located in the eastern part of Jász-Nagykun-Szolnok County.

 The constituency borders the Borsod-Abaúj-Zemplén County 7th constituency to the north, the 5th constituency of Hajdú-Bihar County to the east, the 2nd constituency of Békés County to the southeast, the Jász-Nagykun-Szolnok County 4th constituency to the southwest, the Jász-Nagykun-Szolnok County 1st constituency and Jász-Nagykun-Szolnok County 2nd constituency to the west, and the Heves County 3rd constituency and 1st constituency of Heves County to the northwest.

 List of municipalities

 The constituency includes the following municipalities: